michael-collins/aa110-fa2015/exercises/exercise-5.0/3d-realtime-interactive.md

 8. OPTIONAL: Configure your scene and add any more desired keyboard or mouse interaction, lighting, camera steup, etc. through following tutorials located in [PlayCanvas Developer Resources](http://developer.playcanvas.com/en/tutorials/).

-9. In the Project Settings, upload a 300x300 px image of your scene write a desiption of how a viwer can interact with your 3D scene.
+9. In the Project Settings, upload a 720px by 720px image of your scene and write a description of how a viwer can interact with your 3D scene.
 The default functionality is to press "S" on the keyboard to trigger the scene animation.
 See this [example project:](https://playcanvas.com/michael-collins)

 10. Go to the project page on PlayCanvas.com and click on **Publish**.
 Copy the link and paste it to **Lore.com** → **Discussion**.
 Submit your link to the [Exercise 5.0 Dropbox](https://psu.box.com/signup/collablink/d_4284118501/11e9c9e76f13f5)